reconjohn/EVcharger/docs/analysis.md

 It is necessary to analyze how much would it benefit from installation of one charger.
 The benefit could be estimated by the fuel cost reduction as EV uses electricity.
 Assumping electricity price and gas price keep changing annually and annual discount factor is 6%, the cost - benefit analyses were constructed based on 4 cases.
 1) onwer takes the installation cost of 1 charger and uses it, 2) owner takes the installation cost for the whole chargers (5 renters) and uses one of them, 3) owner doesn't live in the building, but pays the cost of all chargers (6 chargers) and get commission of 20% of the benefit generated from the chargers, and 4) with the case 3, there are additional 6 more EVs are using by sharing the 6 installed chargers.
 Net present value (NPV) and discounted payback period (DPP) are measured for each scenario.

+To assess how rebates can be applied in the proposed policies, it needed to be analyzed how the expected benefits through the installation of a charger compare to their cost and calculate a break-even point.
+This analysis assumes EV-ready buildings and will be based on the outcome of the previous sections and the fuel cost reduction achieved by using EVs, plus the installation cost of the chargers.
+This break-even point heavily depends on the individual situation (condos, apartments, owner-renter relationships, etc.).
+Assuming annual changes of gasoline and energy prices and an annual discount factor of 6%, four different example cases were provided:

+* Case 1: Condo - Owner invests into the installation of one charger for personal use
+* Case 2: Mixed Condo / Rental apartments (condo owner owns 5 additional units in the building and rents them out to tenants) - Owner invests into multiple chargers and uses one of them
+* Case 3: Rental apartments - Landlord invests into a set of chargers (in this case we assume 6 chargers), while not using any of them for personal use and receiving a commission of 20% of the benefits generated through the chargers
+* Case 4: Rental apartments - Sharing chargers with case 3 above - 12 renters are sharing 6 installed chargers (2 renters share 1 charger)

+These cases all assume that the installed chargers will be used such that the upfront cost for a charger (level 2 stands alone) is \$2,050 for charger ready sites.
+The net present value (NPV) and discounted payback period (DPP) were measured for each scenario.
+We assume the annual vehicle miles travelled to be 10,230 miles per vehicle and an average MPG of 33 according to the standard applied to the year 2017.
+Thus, an internal combustion engine (ICE) vehicle requires 310 gallons of fuel on average per year.
+The total cost was calculated to be \$772 per year based in a fuel price of \$2.49 / gallon.
+For EVs we assume the same mileage and a fuel economy of 30 kWh / 100 miles (34 kWh/ 100 miles for Tesla models S - 90D, 30 kWh/ 100 miles for Nissan Leaf, 32 kWh/ 100 miles for Kia Soul).
+Thus, the annual energy requirement is 3069 kWh.
+Based on a price of \$0.077/kWh the annual cost is calculated as \$236.30, which results in an annual benefit in operational cost of \$535.70 per EV.
+For case 1, we achieve break-even within less than 6 years, which is reasonable as the investor directly receives their Return-On-Investment (ROI).
+In each case, Net present value (NPV), present value (PV) and future value (FV) would be measured.
+This is a case comparable to single family housing EVSE.

 ## Benefits

 ### Conventional vehicle